PranjalVerma-123/Ads-Killer/README.md

 # Ads-Killer

-A Chrome extension that will block the advertisement on the sites and also skip the youtube ad in very small interval.
+A Chrome Extension that will block the advertisement on the webpages & also skip the Youtube Ads.

+Its Blocks the advertisment by blocking the major advertisement generating platforms like zedo,exponential etc.
+It buypass the 4-5 sec wating time needs to skip the ads on Youtube & skip the ads.